hindutva/hindutva.github.io/main/books/vivekAnanda/volume_7/inspired_talks/670_29_sunday_july_21.md

 \*            \*            \*

-Prânas are subtle energies, sources of motion.
+Prānas are subtle energies, sources of motion.
 There are ten in all, five inward and five outward.
 One great current flows upwards, and the other downwards.
-Prânâyâma is controlling the Pranas through breathing.
+Prānāyāma is controlling the Pranas through breathing.
 Breath is the fuel, Prana is the steam, and the body is the engine.
 Pranayama has three parts, Puraka (in-breathing), Kumbhaka (holding the breath), Rechaka (out-breathing). . . .